One of the more unusual stories in the history of English pottery is that of the Minton majolica Loch Ard peacock.

 The British Loch Ard clipper c.1873

 The Loch Ard was a three mast iron hulled British clipper ship built in 1863 by the Loch Line of Glasgow to carry cargo and passengers between Liverpool and Melbourne.
-On March 2, 1878 it left England bound for Melbourne under Captain George Gibb, its third such trip, heavy with cargo and 54 passengers onboard—17 civilians and a crew of 37.
+On March 2, 1878 it left England bound for Melbourne under Captain George Gibb, its third such trip, heavy with 2375 tons of cargo and 54 passengers onboard—17 civilians and a crew of 37.
 Among the cargo onboard were items destined for display at the 1880 International Exhibition in Melbourne.
 One of these items was a Minton majolica peacock whose care of transport was placed specifically under the care of Captain Gibb.

 Exhibition Building, Melbourne, Australia 1880

-The Minton peacock is a life-sized sculpture by French artist Paul Comolera modeled in 1870 and created in majolica in 1873 specifically for Minton.
+The Minton peacock is a life-sized sculpture by French artist Paul Comolera modeled in 1870 and created in majolica in 1873 especially for Minton.
 The statue stands slightly under five feet tall with the peacock on a highly detailed rock surrounded by various flora and fauna.
 Minton only made twelve of these peacocks, although that number is in dispute, and it is believed that nine have survived.
 It is considered to be among the last surviving examples of Minton’s finest majolica work.

 English Registration photo for the Minton peacock